cja492 | undergraduate

 Correctional Policy & Procedures

-Analyze the principle objectives of punishment.
+- Analyze the principle objectives of punishment.

-Identify the influence of the prison environment on management and custody for and among state, federal, and private prisons.
+- Identify the influence of the prison environment on management and custody for and among state, federal, and private prisons.

-Describe the methods of secure custody in prison.
+- Describe the methods of secure custody in prison.

-Discern the trends in corrections officer professionalization and the accreditation movement in corrections.
+- Discern the trends in corrections officer professionalization and the accreditation movement in corrections.

-Analyze how the origins of rehabilitation have influenced today’s prisons.
+- Analyze how the origins of rehabilitation have influenced today’s prisons.

-Critique parole, probation, and mandatory release programs in the correctional process of today.
+- Critique parole, probation, and mandatory release programs in the correctional process of today.

-Determine the pros and cons of community corrections.
+- Determine the pros and cons of community corrections.

-Describe how other nations view the use of imprisonment.
+- Describe how other nations view the use of imprisonment.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.